 (The Leah three stone double band diamond ring.)

-The double diamond band look is still pretty alternative, and it’s definitely not for everyone but wow, is it totally jaw dropping.
-This diamond ring shows the culmination of a few trends: stacking bands, and negative space.
-It also takes what could be a fairly classic design (a three stone engagement ring) and adds an unexpected element.
+Though it’s been popping up more over the past year, the double diamond band look is still pretty alternative, and it’s definitely not for everyone.
+But wow, is it totally jaw-dropping.
+This diamond ring shows the culmination of a few big trends that are becoming more mainstream: stacking bands, and negative space.
+It also takes what could be a fairly classic design (like a three stone engagement ring) and adds an unexpected element.

 Diamond baguette halos